publication date: Oct. 26, 2018

 “The Medicare program pays nearly twice as much as it would pay for the same or similar drugs in other countries,” the report concludes.

-Continue reading Trump’s drug pricing plan pegs Medicare Part B payments to international levels
+“Talking about foreign freeloading is just a talking point, but ironically this proposal freeloads off of other countries actions and negotiation to lower reimbursement rates in US,” … Continue reading Trump’s drug pricing plan pegs Medicare Part B payments to international levels

 To access this members-only content, please log in.